Mid Back (Thoracic) Pain

 How many visits?

-October 29, 2009 by tranquilitycs
+October 29, 2009

 Today was eye-opening for me.
 I came to work today thinking today would be an ordinary day, but I received an e-mail that brought me to a screeching halt.
 A few months ago I have e-mailed a patient who had stopping coming after the first few visits and asked her if everything was okay?
 I wrote “Also, I am curious for learning purposes, if there is something that went wrong to make you discontinue treatment.
 I am always wanting to improve my services, so if you have any suggestions or feedback, please don’t hesitate to e-mail or call.”